Best Mattresses For Side Sleepers in 2021

 Can a side sleeper sleep on a firm mattress?

 We don’t recommend firm mattresses for side sleepers because they don’t provide adequate cushion for the shoulders and hips.
 Side sleepers over 230 pounds will need a firmer bed to receive proper support and maintain alignment, but even then, very firm mattresses aren’t necessary.
-Usually, plus-size side sleepers find medium-firm mattresses best.
+Usually, plus-size side sleepers find medium to medium-firm mattresses best.

 What kind of pillow should a side sleeper use?